Clearing the Clog: How to Get Rid of Writer’s Block and Write Even Better

 Clear the Clog

-• Write the scene you’ve been excited about.
+- Write the scene you’ve been excited about.
 If you’re like most writers, you’ve been anticipating the climactic battle or the long-awaited kiss as eagerly as your readers will.
 Skip ahead and write it!
-The scene might reignite your enthusiasm for the story and spark ideas for adding excitement to whatever is dragging.
+The scene might reignite your enthusiasm for the story, spark ideas for adding excitement to whatever is dragging, and maybe even give you inspiration on a new character.

 Cause: You’ve Got a Lot Going On